projectcontour/contour/site/content/resources/compatibility-matrix.md

 ---

 This page documents the compatibility matrix of versions of Contour, Envoy, Kubernetes, and the Contour Operator.
-These combinations of versions are specifically tested and supported by the Contour maintainers.
+These combinations of versions are specifically tested in CI and supported by the Contour maintainers.
-Other combinations *may* work, but are not tested or supported.

 ## Compatibility Matrix